-The first public radio broadcast took place with live performances of the operas Cavalleria Rusticana and Pagliacci, from the Metropolitan Opera House in New York.
+The first public radio broadcast was live performances of the Cavalleria Rusticana and Pagliacci operas from the Metropolitan Opera House in New York.

 The first airship with passengers set afloat-Zeppelin on June 22, on The Deutschland.

-Invented by Georges Claude, Neon Lights were first publicly displayed at the Paris Motor (Auto) Show.
+Georges Claude invented Neon Lights, first publicly displayed at the Paris Motor (Auto) Show.

-The Tango dance, a cultural blend of Cuban, Argentinian, and African rhythms, became popular around the world.
+The Tango dance, a cultural blend of Cuban, Argentinian, and African rhythms, became famous worldwide.

-President William Howard Taft began the tradition of throwing out ball on MLB’s opening day.
+President William Howard Taft began the tradition of throwing out balls on MLB’s opening day.

-“ALFA” (later Alfa Romeo) was an acronym for “Anonima Lombarda Fabbrica Automobili,” founded 1910.
+“ALFA” (later Alfa Romeo) was an acronym for “Anonima Lombarda Fabbrica Automobili,” founded in 1910.